 If «Customer Name» has five or more TSS-Partial events in one month for any of its Dedicated Resources and Consumer-Owned Resources serving On-Site Consumer Load, then BPA may require the removal of «Customer Name»’s TSS-Partial for that resource.
 BPA will consider the circumstances of the five or more events in determining if BPA will require removal of TSS-Partial.
 After such consideration, BPA shall unilaterally determine if «Customer Name» must purchase TSS-Full.

-If BPA has removed TSS-Partial for such Dedicated Resource or Consumer-Owned Resource serving On-Site Consumer Load pursuant to this section 4.2, then «Customer Name» may request TSS-Partial for the resource by July 15 of a subsequent Forecast Year; however, BPA, at its discretion, may deny such a request.
+If BPA has removed TSS-Partial for such Dedicated Resource or Consumer-Owned Resource serving On-Site Consumer Load pursuant to this section 4.2 of this exhibit, then «Customer Name» may request TSS-Partial for the resource by July 15 of a subsequent Forecast Year; however, BPA, at its discretion, may deny such a request.

 End Option 2